CLC3-GitFlow/CLC3-GitFlow/Usecases/Usecase1.md

           to: ${{ secrets.EMAIL_USERNAME }}
           from: CLC3 Gitflow
 ```

+### How to prevent merging with errors in sonar
+Go to 'Settings' --> 'Branches' --> 'Add rule'

+Branch name pattern: "master"

+Check 'Require status checks to pass before merging' on and search in the searchbar for 'SonarCloud Code Analysis' and click on it.

 ## How to start a workflow
 Starts with a pull-request on the master branch, when the pull-request is either opened, synchronized or repopened